rubyforgood/human-essentials/doc/architecture/overview.md

 ```
 </details>

-Partners may submit requests to a Bank.
+Partners may submit requests to an Essentials Bank.
+These list the items and quantities of each item being requested.
+The Essentials Bank can use this request as the starting point for a Distribution, but often makes changes to the actual Distribution to more accurately capture which actual items and quantities are being distributed.

 # Future Documentation